|

 and Dave (other thru-hikers), a guy from England, Tom and Mary,

-and the Owners Elmer and Gary.
-Later I ate a can of mixed fruit,
+Hall and Gary (?).
+Later I ate a can of mixed fruit, and headed

-and headed off to bed.
-This was my second time in Hot Springs and
+off to bed.
+This was my second time in Hot Springs, and I still

-I still could not get up the nerve to visit the condemned Hot Springs
+could not get up the nerve to visit the condemned Hot Springs Spa

-Spa on the outskirts of town.
-Illegal entry during the night into
+on the outskirts of town.
+Illegal entry during the night into the

-the rundown buildings was the only way to sample the hot springs.
+rundown buildings was the only way to sample the hot springs.
+Staying

-of war during World War II.
-I heard they did not want to leave after
+World War II.
+I heard they liked it so much there they did not want

 Gonzo!